Centeva/Centeva.DomainModeling/README.md

 ﻿# Centeva Shared Kernel

-This package contains types (classes and interfaces) that are likely to be shared between multiple solutions.
-As a result, it should be kept as simple and with as few dependencies as possible.
+This package contains types (classes and interfaces) for building the domain layer of your application.

 ## Built With